lmchvz/D3-Challenge/README.md

 ## D3-challenge

 ### Project Description:
-The goal of this project was to create a responsive and interactive plot to explore the correlation between health risk factors and demographics.
+The goal of this project was to create a responsive and interactive plot to explore the correlation between health risk factors and demographics using the Javascript D3 Library

 ### Tools Used:
 - HTML